open-toolchain/tekton-catalog/container-registry/sample-cr-build/README.md

 # Container-Registry Build Task example usage
-The `sample-cr-build` sub-directory contains an `cr-build` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `cr-build-task` and `vulnerability-advisor-task`.
+The `sample-cr-build` sub-directory contains an `cr-build` EventListener definition that you can include in your tekton pipeline configuration to run an example usage of the `icr-cr-build` and `vulnerability-advisor-task`.

 It also contains a `cr-build-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information.